Apostolic Vicariate of Kimberley in Orange: History

 One of the great obstacles to evangelisation in this vicariate was the fact of the population being scattered and unsettled, preventing the priest from being in continual touch with his flock.
 The small number of priests permitted no increase of mission work amongst the natives, who far outnumbered the white population.
 The mining industry seemed the only source of material wealth, and its exploitation was to end.
 In the farming districts, though communication was facilitated by the construction of railways, the future seemed precarious owing to droughts, cattle diseases, locusts etc. As a consequence the population is unsettled and shifting, and sacerdotal vocations within the vicariate are hardly to be expected for the present.
-Catechisms and prayer books in the native language have, however, been compiled by Father Porte who made an expedition into Bechuanaland in 1898, and discovered that the natives, while akin in race and speech to the Basutos, are more rooted in fetishism.
+Catechisms and prayer books in the native language have, however, been compiled by Porte who made an expedition into Bechuanaland in 1898.